litestar-org/litestar/_sources/release-notes/migration_guide_2.rst.txt

 Response headers
 ----------------

 Response header can now be set using either a :class:`Sequence <typing.Sequence>` of :class:`ResponseHeader <.datastructures.response_header.ResponseHeader>`, or by using a plain :class:`Mapping[str, str] <typing.Mapping>`.
-The typing of :class:`ResponseHeader` was also changed to be more strict and now only allows string values.
+The typing of :class:`ResponseHeader <.datastructures.response_header.ResponseHeader>` was also changed to be more strict and now only allows string values.

 .. tab-set::